Freelancers have limited time and resource. They have to learn to say no to clients. It is tough but here are 3 ways I use to say no clients.

-- I don’t want to be on that social media site.
+- Don’t want to be on that social media site.

-- I don’t want to be working on that opportunity.
+- Don’t want to be working on that opportunity.

-You don’t need to justify the NO with a reason.
-Its easier said than done and needs a lot of practice to train your brain like a child to be able to say no like him.
-I am still trying but are you?
+You don’t need to justify the NO for a reason.
+Its easier said than done and requires a lot of practice to train your brain like a child to be able to say no like him.

 Once you develop the habit of rejecting things that come your way, you will have a lot more time for your business.